How to record deposits through integration

 - What to do if the Batch was mapped to the wrong bank account and the offering batch was Closed

-- When the Deposit will be Posted in Accounting
+- When will the deposit be posted in accounting?

-- What the Deposit looks like in Accounting
+- What will the deposit look like in accounting?

 - What happens when you receive an error when closing an offering batch and how to set up the offering module to ensure the offering batch does not close unless a deposit is recorded in accounting.

 How does the software know which accounts to use in the deposit distribution?

 Revenue Accounts may be Liabilities, Dedicated, or Income Accounts.
-The Offering Software provides a way to Map your Funds to their corresponding Revenue Accounts.
-In the Offering Module, click Funds.
+The Offering Software provides a way to map your funds to their corresponding revenue accounts.
+In the offering module, click Funds.
 Select the fund with the edit button.
-Then, click Edit at the bottom of the next screen.
+Then, click edit at the bottom of the next screen.

 The next screen provides a drop-down menu from which you may choose your revenue account.
 Once you have mapped the fund to the correct revenue account, click save.

 Map the batch to the corresponding bank account: When offering is integrated with accounting, one batch in offering creates one deposit in Accounting, posted to one bank account.
 Therefore, you must map each batch with one bank account.
 While one batch may only be mapped to one Bank Account, you may map each batch to a different bank account.
 Mapping may be done when the batch is created, or just prior to closing a batch.

 Note: only asset accounts with a mark in the bank account field in accounting will be available as a bank account in Fund Management.
 Also, if you do not have bank accounts available to select, it means your accounting permissions are not set up correctly or you have the Integration set up incorrectly.
 You must talk to your administrator.

-In the Offering Module click Batches and click the Edit Batch Button.
+In the Offering tab click Batches and click the Edit Batch Button.

 Then, click Edit.
 Select a Bank Account from the drop-down menu, and click Save.
 Finally, click Close.